 - Gang activity

 To search for driving histories, you have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your account might make it easier for others.

 Click here to comment

 The FBI keeps a list of the Ten Most Wanted Fugitives.
 In Carson County,The Sheriff’s Department has a list of most wanted criminals, too.

 Just the thought of spending time in the Carson County jail is very scary, eventually you will get used to the routine that is set for you.
 Expect an alarm for wake-up at 6:00 AM, and then you’ll have roll call.
 Next, you will have breakfast.
 When you finish breakfast you will have to work in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Carson County Jail, your experiences would be welcomed, if it can help another person to deal with it.